ndiconti/plebnet-setup/setup.md

 >? on any compatability issues with newest M1 chips vs Intel??

 - The Xcode Command Line Tools are a collection of build tools for macOS.
 These tools must be installed in order to build Bitcoin Core from source.
+More about that [here](https://www.freecodecamp.org/news/install-xcode-command-line-tools/).

 	To install, run the following command from your terminal:

 `xcode-select --install`

-- You will need a Github account.
+- You will need a [Github](https://github.com/) account.
 If you haven't got one, set one up.
 We will use the git version control to fork and clone both Bitcoin Core and Plebnet Playground onto our local machine.

-NOTE: If you are not familiar with Git yet, don't worry, there is another lesson on this.
+NOTE: If you are not familiar with [Git](https://git-scm.com/book/en/v2) yet, don't worry, there is another lesson on this.
 For the moment just think of it as a version control protocol that allows you to copy *a version* of the source code onto your local machine to then compile and run it locally.

-- Plebnet Playground runs on Docker which is an open-source containerization platform used for developing, deploying, and managing applications in lightweight virtualized environments called containers.
+- Plebnet Playground runs on [Docker](https://www.docker.com/) which is an open-source containerization platform used for developing, deploying, and managing applications in lightweight virtualized environments called containers.

 - The default Terminal that runs either bash or zsh and the Homebrew Package manager.